 Little Elyza, for example, was born at 26 weeks 1 day gestation.
 Her superhero trait?
 Her ability to keep calm in times of chaos.

-Wei Yan’s twin brother has been discharged, but he doesn’t get too lonely, because his superpower is being a beacon of strength.
+Despite his twin brother being discharged, Wei Yan doesn’t get too lonely.
+His superpower is being a beacon of strength.

 Aliia is a courageous “Wonder Girl” who has braved through many storms.

 KKH wasn’t the first to dress up preemies in superhero costumes; St. Luke’s Hospital of Kansas City also dressed their preemies in costumes for Halloween, and many of them were clothed in superhero garb.
 As KKH wrote in their caption, this is the perfect way to honor these babies “for their admirable strength in their journeys of survival and growth.”

 According to the World Health Organization, around 15 million premature babies are born every year — and this number is rising.
 Complications related to preterm birth are the leading cause of death among children under 5, causing nearly 1 million deaths in 2015.
 Many survivors end up with disabilities.